ChoiceCoin/v2/Prototype/README.md

 Webflow
 ============
-This is how the infratructure looks and detailing!
+This is how the infrastructure looks and detailing!

 ![image](https://i.postimg.cc/Fzm2WnSj/Untitled-Workspace.png)